FelixBand/Bandit/README.md

 pip install pyinstaller
 ```

-Then, to compile the app itself, use `compile for windows.bat` for Windows and `compile for macos.sh` for macOS.
+Then, to compile the app itself, use `compile for windows.bat` for Windows and `compile for unix.sh` for macOS and Linux.
 After compiling, the app can be found in the `dist` folder.
 On Windows, you can build a setup wizard using Inno Setup, which you can get [here](https://jrsoftware.org/isinfo.php).

 After installing that, you can build a setup for Windows using `make windows setup.iss`.
 The compiled installer can then be found in the `Compiled Installer` directory.